 I have had my 2001 dakota for about 2 years.
 Has 219k.
 The first motor lost compression on cyl 8 so I bought one at AutoZone.
 Surfire engine.
 It started overheating about a week after install.
 I bled the coolant.
 Replaced thermostat then water pump.
 Then radiator.
 Then both hoses.
 No luck.
 The only thing I can fathom is that it came with a cracked head or gasket.
 Any other ideas?

-It's odd though.
-If I run high rpms like keep it over 2200 it'll stay under half even sitting still.
 That's what originally make me think pump.
 I thought maybe the fins were worn out.

 Water pump "fins" do not wear out.
 The first sign of a water pump failing will be it starting to leak.
 Now if someone were to continue to drive it after it started leaking (because of worn bearings) then the shaft and pulley will get more and more loose.
 Eventually you might be able to grind the impeller into the housing and wear the fins off but that usually only happens when you have a moron driving it totally oblivious to the fact that the engine is ready to lock up from overheating.